 Anxiety disorders are a group of disorders that cause intense stress and worry about everyday situations.
 While some amount of anxiety can be productive and protective, people who struggle with anxiety disorders experience anxiety in such a way that it interferes with daily life.
 You may find that you’re constantly on-edge, unable to relax for even a moment.
 Others may be up all night worrying about their health, bills, and other daily stressors.
 Anxiety may keep you trapped in your home for fear of triggering anxiety symptoms in a public setting.
 You may be plagued by fears that you know are irrational but are unable to stop worrying about them.
 Others may live with a feeling of dread overshadowing their lives.
 Anxiety disorders can be tremendously challenging to manage, but with the right combination of medication, self-help strategies, and therapies, it can be overcome.

-At Highland Ridge Hospital, we understand that anxiety disorders can affect people of all ages.
+At Highland Ridge Hospital, a hospital for anxiety treatment in Utah, we understand that anxiety disorders can affect people of all ages.
 We’ve successfully helped children, adults, and older adults overcome their anxiety disorders and returned them to their previous level of functioning to allow them to rejoin their communities to lead a happy, health, and productive life.

 How to Help A Loved One Seek Treatment for Anxiety Disorders

 When your loved one is struggling with an anxiety disorder, it can be tremendously painful to watch as he or she spirals downward.
 You may not know what to say, or be afraid to say anything because you don’t want to make the situation any worse.
 Saying something and guiding your loved one into inpatient treatment for anxiety disorders can make a world of difference.
 Here are some strategies for speaking to your loved one about treatment: